Unity Cloud Frequently Asked Questions

 What is included with my Unity Personal subscription?

-Unity Personal customers will get Unity Cloud Personal, including Unity Asset Manager free tier (10 GB storage total, pooled for a team to share), and Unity DevOps free tier (three Unity DevOps seats, 5 GB of storage, and 200 Windows build minutes, pooled for a team to share), and Team Administration for centralized role and access controls.
++Unity Personal customers will get Unity Cloud Personal, including Unity Asset Manager free tier (10 GB storage total, pooled for a team to share), and Unity DevOps free tier (3 Unity DevOps seats, 5 GB of storage, and 200 Windows build minutes, pooled for a team to share), and centralized administration tools for role and access controls.

 For more details on what is included in Unity Cloud Personal, compare plans.